snakone/LOL-Calculator/README.md

 # LOL-Calculator
 JAVA Native APP - JAVA EE - SPRING - Applet

-This tool let you choose 1 LOL Character, add 6 different items and calculate al the stats; Items + Level
+This tool let you choose 1 LOL Character, add 6 different items and calculate alL the stats; Items + Level